Posted February 7th, 2020 at 6:10 pm by Dan Musick

 How to Replace One-Piece Garage Door Extension Springs

 One-piece garage doors have a different system than sectional garage doors, and they do not work the same.
-While on sectional doors the springs are mounted above the door, one-piece doors have the springs on the side of them, with a lever arm helping the spring lift the weight of the door.
+While on sectional doors the springs are mounted above the door.
+One-piece doors have the springs on the side of them, with a lever arm helping the spring lift the weight of the door.
 To replace these springs, follow our One Piece Garage Door Extension Spring Replacement, and you will find that it is a fairly quick fix.

 How to Replace Self-Storage Door Springs

 Self-storage door springs look somewhat like standard torsion springs.
 They are normally shorter, often as short as six inches, but they have bigger inside diameters.
 On these doors, the curtain wraps around the springs on the drums.
 If you check out our “How to Replace Torsion Springs on a Self-Storage Roll-up Door” tutorial, you’ll discover how to replace these springs on one of these smaller doors.
-If you would rather watch a video on how to complete this replacement, check out our How To Replace Self-Storage Roll-Up Door Springs video.
+However, if you would rather watch a video on how to complete this replacement, check out our How To Replace Self-Storage Roll-Up Door Springs video.

-If we can ever help with parts or technical support just contact us.
+If we can ever help with parts or technical support, just contact us.